-Provenance Nasli Heeramaneck, New York, [date and mode of acquisition unknown]; John and Berthe Ford, Baltimore, April 1970, by purchase; Walters Art Museum, 2011, by gift.
+Provenance Nasli Heeramaneck, New York; purchased by John and Berthe Ford, Baltimore, April 1970; given to Walters Art Museum, 2011.

 Credit Gift of John and Berthe Ford, 2011